Little Food Pantry Project

 As part of their plan, we posted their letters to online community forums to gather the information we need before moving forward with planning and construction.
 They also wrote a letter to the Mayor to inquire about building regulations on city property and hand delivered to the Post Office.

 At this point in the project, we already have three new locations established.
 We’ve also received several suggestions for other neighborhoods in need.
 After looking at our map and noting where all the existing pantries are (7 total), we can see where more pantries are needed.
 We are working on writing letters to those communities, too.
 Students have brainstormed builders they know and ways to raise money for materials.
 We found a Little Food Pantry template and researched the cost of materials.
 We now have a list of supplies needed for each pantry.
+Once we have installed the Little Food Pantries across Port Townsend, we will publish a map accessible for anyone in our community who is looking for resources.

 If you’re interested in supporting this project—whether through resources, skills, or connections—we would be grateful for your involvement.